 When this toggle is switched off, the resulting VM is not joined to an Active Directory domain.
 Only the account credentials that you specify in this wizard can be used to log in to the resulting VM.Important: When you are planning to use this VM for provisioning App Volumes applications, you must enable the Domain Join toggle.
 Installation of the App Volumes Agent requires the VM to be joined to the domain.

 Enable Public IP Address Enable this toggle to configure a public IP address for this base VM.
 When enabled, the VM gets both a private IP address and a public one.

-When this toggle is disabled, the VM is configured with only a private IP address in your Microsoft Azure environment.
+When this toggle is switched off, the VM is configured with only a private IP address in your Microsoft Azure environment.

-Optimize Windows Image By default, this toggle is enabled to create a master VM that meets VMware recommendations and best practices for optimizing a VM's Microsoft Windows operating system.
+Optimize Windows Image By default, this toggle is enabled to create a base VM that meets VMware recommendations and best practices for optimizing a VM's Microsoft Windows operating system.
 This optimization includes adjusting default operating system services features to meet the best practices, such as:

 Important: Keeping the default setting is strongly recommended to help prevent you from encountering Microsoft Windows Sysprep issues that might occur when the VM is later published as an image.